sparkflows/sparkflows-docs/docs/databricks/writing-tables.rst

 File Formats
 ++++++++++++

-The tables can be saved into CSV, Parquet, ORC file formats.
+The tables can be saved into CSV, JSON, Parquet and ORC file formats.